If you’re reading this, you’re probably struggling with procrastination in some form.

 Self-compassion involves extending sympathy to yourself in situations where you feel bad about mistakes that you’ve made.
-Research shows that self-compassion can be beneficial when it comes to procrastination, since it is encourages the use of healthy emotion-regulation strategies, that can reduce the likelihood that you will procrastinate, and can help you deal with the negative emotional impact of your procrastination.
+Self-compassion is beneficial when it comes to dealing with your procrastination, since it encourages the use of adaptive emotion-regulation strategies, in a way that reduces the likelihood that you will procrastinate, and since it can help you deal with the negative emotional impact of your procrastination.

 Self-compassion is comprised of three primary components: